SpaceX has launched 4217 Starlink satellites to date.

 Image: Erik Kuna for Supercluster

-Space Launch Complex 4 at Vandenberg Air Force Base is SpaceX’s west coast launch and landing facility.
+Space Launch Complex 4 at Vandenberg Space Force Base is SpaceX’s west coast launch and landing facility.
 The launch pad is named SLC-4E (as it is the eastern-most of the two areas).

 Originally built in the early 1960s for Atlas-Agena rockets, SLC-4E served that rocket line until 1967, when it was taken offline and then rebuilt for the Titan IIID rockets.